balo1991/airbnb-clone-project/README.md

 A Review is written by a single User and is for a single Property.

 A Payment is associated with a single Booking.

+**Feature Breakdown**

+This project will focus on the core functionality necessary to create a simplified, yet robust, lodging platform.

+User Management: This feature handles all aspects of user authentication and profiles, including the ability for users to sign up, log in, and manage their personal information.
+This is crucial for securing the application and providing a personalized experience.

+Property Management: This allows hosts to create, edit, and manage their property listings.
+Guests can also browse and view details for all available properties, which is the main function of the application.

+Booking System: This is the core transactional feature of the app.
+It enables a user to reserve a property for a specific date range, ensuring that properties can't be double-booked and that hosts are notified of new reservations.

+Review System: This feature allows guests to leave reviews and ratings for properties they have booked.
+It adds a layer of trust and transparency to the platform by providing valuable feedback for future guests and hosts.

+Payment System: This handles the financial transactions associated with bookings.
+It ensures that payments are securely processed and recorded, associating them with specific bookings to complete the reservation process.

 **Team Roles**
 Based on the project's needs and industry standards, here are the roles and responsibilities for a project team working on a web application like this AirBnB clone.